-Staff Analysis: This recommendation proposes an increase in wastewater rates.
+This Order proposes an increase in wastewater rates.
 A timely protest might delay what may be a justified rate increase resulting in an unrecoverable loss of revenue to the utility.
-Therefore, pursuant to Section 367.0814(7), F.S., in the event of a protest filed by a party other than the utility, staff recommends that the recommended rates be approved as temporary rates.
-The recommended rates collected by the utility shall be subject to the refund provisions discussed below.
+Therefore, pursuant to Section 367.0814(7), F.S., in the event of a protest filed by a party other than the utility, the approved rates shall be approved as temporary rates.
+The approved rates collected by the utility shall be subject to the refund provisions discussed below.

-The utility should be authorized to collect the temporary rates upon the staff's approval of appropriate security for the potential refund and the proposed customer notice.
-Security should be in the form of a bond or letter of credit in the amount of \$11,192.
+The utility shall be authorized to collect the temporary rates upon our staff's approval of the appropriate security for the potential refund and the proposed customer notice.
+Security shall be in the form of a bond or letter of credit in the amount of \$11,192.
 Alternatively, the utility could establish an escrow agreement with an independent financial institution.

-If the utility chooses a bond as security, the bond should contain wording to the effect that it will be terminated only under the following conditions:
+If the utility chooses a bond as security, the bond shall contain wording to the effect that it will be terminated only under the following conditions: